kevacoin-project/kevacoin-website/documentation.md

 3. `<value>`: &nbsp; (string, &nbsp; required) &nbsp;  The value, with maximum size 3072 bytes.

+4. `<address>`: &nbsp; (string, &nbsp; optional) &nbsp;  (**Version 0.16.7.0 or above**) Transfer the namespace to the given address.
+Use the option to transfer the namespace to a different wallet (warning: you will no longer be able to update the namespace if it is in a different wallet).

 **Results**

 The transaction id of this operation.